 Employees should have the opportunity for at least 20 days off per year or an average of five weeks of vacation annually.

 Paid time OFF (PTO) can be accumulated and taken as one continuous block when it occurs.

 The employer may ask employees to take their PTO as they like; this includes being able to use annual leave, sick leave, personal day(s), bereavement day(s), public holidays, etc., however not more than 40% of the total amount accrued in any given 12 month period.

 12. Benefits and Perks

 Employees must identify perks and benefits up-front.
 This includes things like health insurance, retirement plans (401k), paid time OFF (PTO) that is provided by the company or as part of a union contract, etc.

 The employer may also identify, where possible, any financial incentives they have for differentiating themselves from other companies in their field.
 Eligibility toward awards and bonuses is what workers are looking for.

-- The employee handbook with all the policies can be confusing to employees.
+- The employee handbook with all the HR policies can become confusing to employees.